richardguarnieri/professional-README-generator/README.md

 <!-- Contribuiting -->
 ## Contributing
-If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

-**Example of this README.md Contributing message:**

 Contributions are much welcomed!
 If you have suggestions to make this application better, please fork the repo and create a pull request.

 You can also open an issue [here][github-issues-url] and tag it with the **"enhancement"** label.